Jlisowskyy/ParallelNumeric/README.md

 and explore the tools and technologies employed to achieve optimal solutions.
 The library leverages OpenMP and Intel intrinsics, harnessing AVX2 and multiple CPU threads to obtain maximally cache-friendly algorithms.
-Presently, only static linking is supported.
+Presently, only static linking is supported, and CPU details detection is not also implemented, so the library is well-fitted only for intel 13600k CPU.

 ## Getting Started